-Electron Energy and Pitch Angle Distribution
+Electron Energy And Pitch Angle Distribution Measurement Instruments

 Measurement Definition: Electrons spiral around magnetic field lines, and their motion is described by their velocity along the local magnetic field and perpendicular to it.
 The pitch angle is derived from the ratio of those two velocities and can predict which electrons will precipitate in the ionosphere to produce the aurora and which will be reflected back along the magnetic field line.